RommelTJ/docker_and_kubernetes_notes/practical_guide/s11-getting-started-with-kubernetes/01_Kubernetes.md

 * Pods: Pods hold the actual running App Containers + their required resources (e.g. volumes).
 * Containers: Normal (Docker) Containers
 * Services: A logical set (group) of Pods with a unique, Pod- and Container- independent IP Address.

+## Quiz

+1. Kubernetes helps with deployment of more complex containerized applications.
+2. A Kubernetes Cluster is a network of machines which are split up in Worker and Master Nodes.
+3. A Worker Node is a machine which hosts running Pods / Containers.
+4. A "Pod" is a shell for a Container.
+It is responsible for running and containing that container plus any required configs and volumes.